weizman/temp-website/_posts/2020-02-02-client-side-future.md

 There are many roles to take as part of this obligation, and the intelligent and/or fortunate ones serve in the Israeli Intelligence Corps, a batch of units which are mostly responsible for collecting valuable intel for national security.
-The most impactful way for achieving that is by practicing what you might know as "Offensive Cyber Security", which is a primary reason why Israel is considered to be a world-class leader in cyber-security.
+The most impactful way for achieving that is by practicing what you might know as "**Offensive Cyber Security**", which is a primary reason why Israel is considered to be a world-class leader in cyber-security.

 <details markdown="1">
 <summary>
-The most popular one, which I ended up at, is called 8200 ...
+The most popular one, which I ended up at, is called **8200** ...
 </summary>
 <br>